 [Sep’19 Edit] I’ve recently read the only public foundation document for the Total Float algorithm – originally called “Enhanced” PDM in 2004 – and the observed behavior is as expected according to that algorithm.
 Essentially, Float Path 1 is “seeded” by whichever path-predecessor of C3 has the lowest total float (subject to some tie breakers.)
 Once seeded, the path is defined/traced by “bi-directional driving” relationships from the seed point.
 A “bi-directional driving” relationship exists when:

 - The Relationship Total Float equals the total float of the predecessor activity; AND

 - Relationship Successor Free Float = 0.
-(P6 support docs point to the “most critical” Relationship Successor Total Float here, but I don’t see the difference.)
+(P6 support docs point to the “most critical” Relationship Successor Total Float here, but that didn’t stand up to close scrutiny.)